azhar0610/Calculator/README.md

 # Calculator
-This is a simple easy Calculator program.
+This is a simple calculator program.

 It has all mathematical operations.